wangjiezhe/awesome-stars/README.md

 - [create-react-app](https://github.com/facebookincubator/create-react-app) - Create React apps with no build configuration.
 - [jquery-weui](https://github.com/lihongxun945/jquery-weui) - UI lib for build hybrid wechat web app
 - [laverna](https://github.com/Laverna/laverna) - Laverna is a JavaScript note taking application with Markdown editor and encryption support.
 Consider it like open source alternative to Evernote.
+- [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This repo is a collection of awesome Mac applications and tools for developers and designers.
 - [banks-db](https://github.com/ramoona/banks-db) - Returns bank name and brand color by bankcard prefix (BIN)
 - [DuckieTV](https://github.com/SchizoDuckie/DuckieTV) - A web application built with AngularJS to track your favorite tv-shows with semi-automagic torrent integration
 - [stability-badges](https://github.com/badges/stability-badges) - A set of SVG badges to mark your modules with the Node stability index